 The Ribeira is the soul of Porto.
 You won’t get tired of walking through its medieval-style streets where you’ll find a wide range of bars and restaurants.
 You’ll eat like royalty and taste authentic Port wine.

-In fact, one of the main things to do on the Douro River is taking a traditional boat ride in Porto, also known as the 6 bridges cruise.
+In addition, you can enjoy beautiful views of the Douro River from the Luis I Bridge.
+One of the main things to do on the Douro River is taking a traditional boat ride, also known as the 6 bridges cruise.

 If you’re wondering what to see in Ribeira de Porto, the Cais de Ribeira street and the Avenida Gustave Eiffel, two of the most charming in the entire city, will be your starting point to a maze of streets where you’ll enjoy getting lost.